Bo'ness: Sport

 Bo'ness is home to the football club Bo'ness United, and also to Bo'ness United Ladies and Bo'ness United Under 16s.
 A large fire damaged Bo'ness United's football ground in June 2019.
 It was the home to Bo'ness F.C. until 1932.

 Bo'ness Academy has a rugby team.
 Bo'ness RFC has had its first ever rugby club established in September 2011.
 Bo'ness Cycling Club was reformed in 2010 as Velo Sport Bo'ness.
 Jim Smellie was 11 times Scottish Cycling Champion, and some of the trophies collected over the years can be viewed at Kinneil House Museum.

 Bo'ness has also played an important role in British motorsport.
 Hillclimb events, including the first ever round of the British Hill Climb Championship and several thereafter, were held on a course on the Kinneil estate most years from 1932 until 1966.
 Since 2008, an annual Revival event for classic road-going and competition cars has been held on approximately the same course.
 Bo'ness Hill Climb is a hillclimbing course on the Kinneil Estate (site of the historic Kinneil House).

 Parks

 Bo'ness has several community parks and recreation grounds.
 Douglas Park is one of the largest parks in Bo'ness, it has views looking across the River Forth and includes a children's play area, football fields and a pavilion.
 The park was the site of a geophysics survey in 2020 that identified two prehistoric round barrows underneath the park.
-Glebe Park is a small formal park in the town centre adjacent to Bowness Town Hall, with a Bandstand at its centre that was constructed in 1902 by the Walter McFarlane & Co Saracen Foundry and which is now on the Buildings at Risk Register for Scotland.
+Glebe Park is a small formal park in the town centre adjacent to Bo'ness Town Hall, with a Bandstand at its centre that was constructed in 1902 by the Walter McFarlane & Co Saracen Foundry and which is now on the Buildings at Risk Register for Scotland.